 3. Omni-Channel Support To Increase

-More and more support customers like to self-select channels based on personal preferences.
-SMBs will need to offer full “omni-channel” customer experiences to accommodate them.
+Customers like to select channels based on personal preferences.
+SMBs will need to offer omni-channel support to keep customer happy.

-Also, look for Webchat to become the “go-to” channel for initiating customer experiences from the Web site, triaging support experiences, and directing support customers to other services.
+Also, look for Webchat to become the “go-to” channel for initiating support from the Web site, triaging support experiences, and directing support customers to other services.

 4. Support Service Transparency Grows